brendt/stitcher.io/src/data/guide/project-structure.md

     template: guide
     data:
         title: Guide

-/guide/project-structure:
+/guide/setting-up:
     template: guide.page
-    data:
+    variables:
-        title: Project structure
+        title: Setting up
-        content: guide/project-structure.md
+        content: guide/setting-up.md
-        nextUrl: /guide/setting-up
+        nextUrl: /guide/project-structure
-        nextTitle: Setting up
+        nextTitle: Project structure
 ```

-#### Data
+### Data

 The `src/data/` directory is used to store all kinds of different data files.
-Data entries can be provided in many formats: JSON, YAML, MarkDown, image, folder, ...
+Data entries can be provided in many formats:
+JSON, YAML, MarkDown, image, folder,..
 A data file can either contain data of a single entry, or a collection of multiple entries.
 In the second case, when using JSON or YAML files, An extra root key `entries` is required.

+Examples of data usage can be found in [the next chapter](/guide/working-with-data).

-#### Templates
+### Templates

 Stitcher offers support for two template engines: smarty and twig.
 Both have the same helper functions available.
 Which engine you want to use is up to you, and configured in `config.yml`.